sitepark/github-project-workflow/docs/project-setup-js.md

 The `reports` directory should also be added to the `.gitignore`.

-The [SNAPSHOT](https://github.com/sitepark/js-project?tab=readme-ov-file#snapshot-versions) versions and release versions are published for the standard away with `pnpm publish`.
+The releases are published for the standard away with `pnpm publish`.

 It is important that no `publishConfig` is defined in the `package.json`, as this is controlled via the pipeline.